 BSA On-line Training Sign on and take the basic set of orientation courses.
 You’ll be lost without them.
 Take Trek Safely because you are supposed to, but it isn’t especially useful.
 The Weather Hazards course is a good review in case you missed that section of the Guide to Safe Scouting.

 Introduction to Outdoor Leader Skills is given by your local council.
 My course was great fun, doing Scout camping with adults and learning things.
 I used it as an excuse to make test out five different freezer bag cooking recipes on my patrol.
+Update: a dozen years later, I’m still excited about the course, enough so that I’ve been on staff for ten years.

 Wilderness First Aid is the most important course you’ll take as a leader.
 It teaches skills that save lives, awareness of how to avoid life-threatening situations, and teamwork skills for high-stress situations.
 Take this early, because once you take it, you’ll be retroactively horrified that you went on outings without these skills.
 If you are in the San Francisco Bay Area, I recommend the courses from Paratus Institute.